AlonFlor/RoboticsProject2023/README.md

 ## Current simulations folder

+Some files are utilities folder that do not run simulations on their own.
+Other files are the main programs.

-The programs in the current simulation folder are
+The main programs in the current simulation folder are

 - quasistatic_quasi-mason_simplified_rigid_body_pybullet_sim.py
 - process_robot_lab_data.py
 - YCB_push_several_COMs.py
 - YCB_push_several_masses.py
 - YCB_several_pushes.py
+- YCB_bin1.py
+- YCB_bin_scene_generate.py
+- YCB_bin_scene_load.py

 All of them involve a cylindrical pusher that executes quasi-static pushes on various rigid body objects.